LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 Use an Agent Transfer interaction in a dialog when you want to transfer a conversation from a bot to a live agent, or from a bot in one bot group to a bot in a *different* group.

-For some practice with this interaction type, complete the [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html).
+For some practice with this interaction type, complete the [Connect to Conversational Cloud tutorial](conversation-builder-tutorials-guides-getting-started.html).

 {: .important}
 There are two ways to implement a transfer: You can add an Agent Transfer interaction, *as discussed here*.
 Or, you can add an Integration interaction that uses a supporting [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html).
 There is no difference between the two approaches when it comes to performance.
 However, use of the Agent Transfer interaction is a simpler, more convenient approach because you specify all necessary information in the interaction itself.
 If you use an Agent Transfer interaction, you *don't* need to create a supporting integration.